 Discussion of AI is ubiquitous in sci-fi genre.
 Recently a fictional discussion of AI came in the form of the film Ex-Machina (see this piece from the Guardian that couples a discussion of the film with recent advances in AI tech) .
 The film was about a chauvinist’s creation which was a pretty but intelligent robot.
 The creator acted a lot like contemporary tech CEO’s and the ending was also a bit out of the norm – the independent robot was able to escape to mimic the humans who created her.

 Films that belong to sci-fi genre are often reflections’ of anxieties about the future.
 One way this anxiety reflects itself is in narratives that display the relationship between a good and a bad robot.
 My reflection is inspired by my recent viewing of Alien: Covenant, Alien franchise reimagined (in 4dx – which is an experience I will reflect about later).
 In the new film (spoilers are present) we meet a new version of the robot introduced in the prequel Prometheus.
 In the prequel the audience already met a robot called David (played by Michael Fassbender) who was a robot with aspirations of its own for creating life.
 It is his indulgence to reach this goal that leads to the creation of the famous alien race we meet in the franchise.
-In the second film, David, who we assume is lost in the distant worlds at the end of Prometheus, appear mostly in flashback scenes.
+In the second film, David, who we assume is lost in the distant worlds at the end of the film, Prometheus, appear mostly in flashback scenes.
 We see his interactions with his creator.
 In the second film more screen time is given to the “good robot”, a newer version of him (also played by Michael Fassbender).
 He is an updated model as the movie suggests.
-He is a better companion to humans with fewer aspirations of his own and less interest in the arts or dreams.
+He is a better companion to humans with fewer aspirations of his own and lessened interest in the arts or dreams.
 He is the good robot.

 Both Lore (TNG) and David (Alien) aspire for autonomy.
 Their understanding of their creator inspires a deep resentment, not appreciation, for their master.
 Both want to overcome their father to become something more than what they were programmed to be.

 Most importantly neither David nor Lore want to conform.
-The framing of both stories leave the viewer to emphasize for the robots, in this case the good ones, lacking in independence, and appear very much as slaves for human desires .
+The framing of both stories leave the viewer to emphasize for the robots, in this case the good ones, lacking in independence, and appear very much as slaves of human desires .
 Cloaked in sub-narratives of friendship, it is this synthetic beings’ service and allegiance that becomes a measure of their success as species.

 In the new Alien Covenant, David wins.
 The fight scene between the two robots ends with (spoiler) bad one of the two winnin.
 Cunning humans and taking his “good” brother’s place, we are made to believe that David will unleash the alien in more new worlds.
 In this way, I assume, we are made to believe that David is the real evil, not his creation, the Alien.